Wild’s Matt Cooke gets 7-game suspension from NHL

 He played a key part for the Wild in Game 3 in quieting Avalanche stars Nathan MacKinnon, Paul Stastny and Gabe Landeskog, matching up against that line often.
 Cooke was all over the ice Monday, colliding with almost every white Colorado jersey he could get close enough to and providing Minnesota plenty of energy in a game it had to win.

 But Cooke crossed the line, the league ruled, by sticking out his knee to clip Barrie in open ice early in the second period.
 Barrie, who ducked to his right in attempt to avoid the collision, tumbled over in immediate pain.
-He suffered a medial collateral ligament injury to his left knee and will need four to six weeks to recover.
+He injured his left knee and will need four to six weeks to recover.

 “I think everyone is pretty informed on what he does out there and what he’s done in the past, and I think that speaks for itself,” Avalanche defenseman Erik Johnson said Wednesday before the punishment was levied.
 “There’s no place for that in the game.
 Look at the guy who he hit: one of our top ‘D.’ He’s going to be out for the foreseeable future.”

 Added Johnson: “I don’t even know if there’s a place for him in this game.
 It’s disgusting what he’s done to guys’ careers.”